rupshabagchi/frontend-dev-setup/README.md

 ### Stack

 I use MERN stack a lot lately, i.e. Mongo db, Express, React and Nodejs.
 I have also worked with MEAN (Mongo, Express, Angular, Node) in the past.

+### CMS

+I use Jekyll - the static site generator based on Liquid.
+I have also tried Prismic.io - the headless CMS and paired it up with some Bootstrap on the frontend.

+### Task Runner

+I use Gulp to compile, minify, lint my code and more.